-- Milling: After that, the peat is then passed through heavy mills.
-Peat is generally used as a soil inoculant, which having a preferable particle size (0.5-1.5 mm).
+- Milling: After that, pass the peat through heavy mills.
+Peat is generally used as a soil inoculant, with a preferable particle size (0.5-1.5 mm).

-- Neutralization: Then the carriers are neutralized via the addition of precipitated CaCO3 that maintains the pH between 6.5 to 7.0.
+- Neutralization: Then, neutralize the carriers by treating them with precipitated CaCO3, which maintains the pH between 6.5 and 7.0.

-- Sterilization: At last, the carriers are sterilized so that it can be used as inoculants.
+- Sterilization: At last, sterilize the carriers so that they can be used as inoculants.

 Quality Standards for Inoculants

 During the production of biofertilizers, it should be kept in mind that the product must make up the quality standards.
 The inoculant should be carrier-based.
 There should be a minimum of 108 viable cells per gram (dry mass) of the carrier in the inoculant.
 The inoculant must have an expiry period of at least 12 months from DOM.

 Finally, pack the bio-inoculant in polyethene bags of low density (50-75 µ).
 Label each packet with the product information like name of the product, type of carrier, batch number, DOM, DOE, net quantity and storage instructions etc. Each packet should be ISI (BIS) certified.

 Seed inoculation and soil inoculation are the two standard inoculation methods that are prevalently used.
 The soil inoculation involves direct mixing of the bio-inoculant into the sowing furrow along with the seeds.
 Seed inoculation is a more popular technique that involves seed pelleting or coating with an inoculant.